Alice-Toxaway Loop Backpacking Guide: Routes, Campsites & Tips for the Sawtooths

 Looking down at Twin Lakes from the pass above

 From there we descended to Twin Lakes and then to Alice, with amazing views along the exposed trail.
-We stoped for lunch at Alice Lake, and then continued on down.
+We stopped for lunch at Alice Lake, and then continued on down.
 The trail between Alice and Pettit Lake has at least four creek crossings that can’t be avoided, so be ready to put your sandals/water shoes on.
 We ended up leaving our Teva sandals on for several miles, knowing that we had more crossings ahead.
 It saved time instead of having to put our trail runners on and take them off again.
 Other than the creek crossings, the trail was in good shape until a short section of down trees from a large avalanche that must have come through over the winter.
 There were cairns to follow across a boulder field to get you back on track.

 The rest of the hike out was very gradual, and a little cooler once we got into the trees.
 Then you hike along Pettit Lake until you get back to the Tin Cup Trailhead where you started.